Algeria national football team: 2019–present

 After a slew of underperforming coaches, the federation appointed former Algerian international Djamel Belmadi on 2 August 2018.
 Belmadi was a young coach and had mainly previously coached in Qatar.
 However, due to his unsuccessful tenure with the Qatar national team, when they were eliminated early in the 2015 AFC Asian Cup, skepticism arose about the manager.
-Algeria's performance in the 2019 AFCON qualification also suffered a setback, including a 0–1 away loss to Benin and two 1–1 draws to Gambia, raising big concerns over Algeria in the 2019 Africa Cup of Nations.
-Algeria eventually topped Group C as they won all three matches including a 1–0 victory over 2018 World Cup participant Senegal.
+Algeria's performance in the 2019 AFCON qualification also suffered a setback, including a 0–1 away loss to Benin. and two 1–1 draws to Gambia, Algeria eventually topped Group C as they won all three matches including a 1–0 victory over 2018 World Cup participant Senegal.
 Algeria's solid performance continued with a 3–0 win over Guinea in the round of sixteen, before they overcame Ivory Coast in a hard-fought encounter which they won in a penalty shootout 4–3, after having drawn 1–1 after 120 minutes.
 The Algerians then went on to defeat Nigeria 2–1 with a dying minute's free kick shot by Riyad Mahrez.
 Facing Senegal once again in the final, Baghdad Bounedjah scored the only goal of the game as Algeria won 1–0, earning them their first title since 1990.
-This made Algeria the second North African side after Egypt to win more multiple AFCON trophies.
+This made Algeria the second North African side after Egypt to win multiple AFCON trophies.

 Algeria competed in the 2021 FIFA Arab Cup held in Qatar.
 As the tournament did not occur during the international break, Belmadi was unable to coach and national team veteran and assistant coach Madjid Bougherra filled in.
 Algeria managed to stay undefeated through the group stages, winning 4–0 against Sudan and 2–0 against Lebanon.
 The last match for the top spot of Group D ended in a draw against Egypt, putting Egypt at the top of the group due to their disciplinary record.
 This brought them to the knockout stages where they started with a match against Morocco, with a 5–3 win for Algeria on penalties, moving them to the semi-finals against hosts, Qatar, where Algeria won after a match that lasted a record 19 minutes of stoppage time added to the first 90.
 The Arab Cup final against neighbours Tunisia ended regular time in a scoreless draw, with the match concluding with a goal in the fifth minute of second-half extra time and winning the team another trophy.

 The 2021 Africa Cup of Nations came off to a rough start.
 Their first match against Sierra Leone ended in a scoreless draw.
 Their second match ended in their first loss since 2019 against Equatorial Guinea, losing 0–1, ending their 35-game unbeaten streak, two games away from the record held by Italy.
 The Algerian team suffered a defeat to Ivory Coast which led to their early exit at the group stages of the AFCON.
 Four years later, they would qualify for the 2026 FIFA World Cup after topping their group.